arktic-dev/arktic/default_faq.md

 1) There is never any need to use the same tag twice in a row.
 If there are multiple consecutive noises in a row, put [noise] once.
 The same applies to [dtmf], [hesitation], [cough], [breath-noise], [side-speech], and [unintelligible].
 For example, "[side-speech] [side-speech] pay a bill" should just be transcribed as "[side-speech] pay a bill".
 However, "[side-speech] pay a bill [side-speech]" should not be shortened to "[side-speech] pay a bill", as the [side-speech] tags are separated by speech to the system.

 2) Use the auto-complete.
 It is shared among all transcribers.
 To add a phrase to the auto-complete, type it into the text box and press ctrl-enter.
 To delete an entry, type it in (or select it using the auto-complete), and press ctrl-minus.
 The deletion won't take effect until you reload the page.
 The auto-complete doesn't handle single words, only phrases.
 Also, I'm afraid that every time we move to a new batch (about once every 2000 items), the auto-complete is wiped.
-The auto-complete system needs to be improved, but this will have to be done later.
 Note: Sometimes a batch is much smaller or larger e.g. 80 or 3000 items.

 3) If you type in numbers by themselves e.g. "123" and press enter, they are expanded to "one two three".
 Note that this only works if the text you type in consists only of digits.
 "123" will work, but "123hello" or "12 york street" will not.

 4) Don't transcribe any side speech that is unrelated to the system.
 Generally, you can guess whether the caller is talking to someone else or to the system.
 Mark it as [side-speech].

-8) Use [skipped] for anything over about 15 words said directly to the system.
-The rule of thumb is that if it's taking you 4 times longer than normal to transcribe an item, skip it.
+8) Use [skipped] for anything over about 20 words said directly to the system.
+The rule of thumb is that if it's taking you 4-5 times longer than normal to transcribe an item, skip it.
 If the transcription is too long to fit on our display, skip it.
-If the item is less than about 15 words and you can't understand it, use the tag [unintelligible]
+If the item is less than about 20 words and you can't understand it, use the tag [unintelligible]

 In general, please do remember that almost everything has a keyboard shortcut.
 Using these will save you a lot of time.